Skip to content

 • Pressing dd will cut the current line of code into the vim clipboard.

-• Pressing y, followed by a number, followed by the enter key, will copy the current line of code, followed by the number of subsequent lines matching the typed number.
-For example, typing y12 and pressing enter will copy 13 total lines of code, including the current line of code.
+• Pressing [count]yy will copy the current line of code plus the next count - 1 lines.
+For example, typing 12yy will copy 12 total lines of code, including the current line.

 • Pressing gg will jump your cursor to the beginning of the file.